NadeemA23/GeneralQuiz/README.md

 I often validated my HTML and CSS code whilst building the website to avoid making the same small errors and to decrease work load at end of project.

-Upon running my HTML code i had 0 problems due to the fact i was continuosly keeping an eye on it, however i did encounter a error when i went to validate my CSS code as you can see below.
+Upon running my HTML code i had 0 problems due to the fact i was continuously keeping an eye on it, however i did encounter a error when i went to validate my CSS code as you can see below.
 ![CSSvalidator](assets/images/CSSerror.png)
 As you can see it was a very simple mistake , a word which was mistyped.
 After fixing this error the site has 0 errors.
 ![CSSvalidator](assets/images/CSSnoerror.png)